Kiehl's, Nuface and more: The best beauty deals at the Nordstrom Anniversary Sale 2022

 When is the Nordstrom Anniversary Sale?

-Early access to the Nordstrom Anniversary Sale starts on Saturday, July 9 for all Nordstrom cardmembers.
-(Select cardmembers can shop even earlier, based on their status.)
-The Nordstrom Anniversary Sale will open to everyone on July 15, 2022.

-The 2022 Nordstrom Anniversary Sale ends Sunday, July 31.
-So even if you don't get early access, you'll have more than two weeks to save big and take advantage of all the great deals.
+The Nordstrom Anniversary Sale officially opened to everyone on July 15, 2022.
+But due to some shoppers getting early access, the best deals at the Nordstrom Anniversary Sale are likely to sell out fast, so start your shopping ASAP!
+The sale ends Sunday, July 31.
+So you have two weeks to save big and take advantage of all the great beauty deals.

 Best beauty deals during the Nordstrom Anniversary Sale